Agent HTTP quickstart

 | Hosted MCP | hosted beta / stable launcher | Use https://api.starkscan.co/mcp on the API domain or {appBaseUrl}/api/mcp on an app-origin deployment; if STARKSCAN_BASE_URL already ends with /api, do not append another /api.
 Use @starkscan/mcp by default or exact @starkscan/[email protected] in unattended agent configs; 18 tools are listed: bootstrap, 16 read-only route tools, and one unsigned write-payload builder. |

 | Starkscan RPC | authenticated HTTP beta | Hosted production is open to Starkscan API-key holders for reads, calls, events, fee, and simulation-envelope workflows; preview/self-hosted deployments may require batch or utility scope unless configured open.
 Signed transaction submission requires a write-scoped key.
-Keep existing providers for WebSockets, broad tracing, archive/history, and full-provider replacement. |
+Selected trace methods require a separate operator-issued trace entitlement.
+Keep your existing provider for WebSockets, archive/history, and full-provider replacement. |

 One-command conformance smoke